benoukraflab/TFregulomeR-old/README.md

  [![Build Status](https://travis-ci.com/linquynus/TFregulomeR.svg?branch=master)](https://travis-ci.com/linquynus/TFregulomeR)

 # Introduction
-*TFregulome* is a comprehensive transcription factor binding site (TFBS) database encompassing the MethMotif and GTRD.
+*TFregulomeR* comprises of a comprehensive compendium of transcription factor binding sites (TFBSs) derived from the MethMotif and GTRD, as well as the ready-to-use functionality in R language facilitating data access, integration and analysis.
 The binding motifs predicted in-silico from MethMotif and GTRD describe cell specific transcription factor (TF) binding propensities, while the DNA methylation profiles from MethMotif portray a second epigenetic dimension in TF binding events.

-*TFregulomeR* is an effective and efficient application programming interface (API) R package that facilitates the retrieval and manipulation of TFregulome datasets.
-This package comprises functions that simplify the queries in TFregulome database.
-In addition, TFregulomeR uses standard objects compatible with other TFBS packages such as TFBSTools, allowing users to take advantage of the tools developed by the community.
-Further, the functionalities implemented in our toolbox allow to better understand the mechanism of TF recruitment in a cell-specific manner.
+The whole toolbox allows a better understanding of the TF binding propensities in a cell-specific manner.

 ## Current functionalities
 1) Browse the TFregulome database (TFBSBrowser)